About Us

 “I collaborated with the NCAA™ for my Phd., exploring what student-athletes need at a collegiate level when it comes to advising,” explained Murray.
 “What needs are being ignored, maybe because we put them on a pedestal?” she continued.
 “We assume these kids are great, when oftentimes, on the inside, they are just like everybody else.”

 According to Murray, many child athletes have so much of their lives structured by coaches, they struggle when asked to manage their personal lives in adulthood.
-“Often, these exceptional athletes have support systems ensuring their homework gets done and goals are met,” she added.
+“Often, these exceptional athletes have support systems ensuring their homework gets done and their goals are met,” she added.
 “Often, they don’t learn key life skills, and we act surprised when they fall apart.”

 Murray said she’d seen many elite child athletes, often women, who step away from their sport to learn how to manage their own lives.
-Once grounded, these athletes come back more with more maturity and play better.
+Once grounded, these athletes come back with more maturity and play better.

 Meg's Personal Journey

-As my son was entering third grade as a non-reader, I became desperate.
+When my son was entering third grade as a non-reader, I became desperate.
 No teacher up to this point in his schooling had been able to teach him to read.
 That realization changed the course of my life.

 Within a week my son was able to phonetically lift words off a piece of paper and read.
 I knew I had changed the course of his life forever.
-Since that moment I have made it my mission to help as many children as I possibly can.
-I often tell the parents of my students there is something magical in the work I do!!
+Since that moment, I have made it my mission to help as many children as I possibly can.
+I often tell the parents of my students, there is something magical in the work I do!!

 Schedule A Consultation